A downloadable game for Windows, macOS, Linux, and Android

 • A happy ending!

-The adult patch for the Steam version of the game can be downloaded here for free.
+The adult patch for the Steam version of the game can be downloaded on Itch.io for free.

 If you want to patch the all ages version of the game, download this file, drop it into the 'game' folder inside All the Words She Wrote, and rewrite the existing adult.rpa file with the new one.
 You'll know if the game has been patched correctly because the window title will change to All the Words She Wrote (18+).